-- 2. Drag a preset from the Videowall tab to your new group in Shortcuts, or the main channel (usually channel A). - 3.
-Right-click the preset and select Edit.

-4. You can drag and drop elements from the different tabs (Media, Live, inboxes, GFX playlist) from the editor to the GFX channels in the video wall.
+- 2. Drag a preset from the Video Walls tab to your new group in Shortcuts, or the main channel (usually channel A). - 3.
+Right-click the preset and select Edit. - 4.
+You can drag and drop elements from the different tabs (Media, Live, Inboxes, GFX playlist) from the editor to the channels in the video wall.

-5. Edit individual elements in a video wall by clicking the play icon, or by right-clicking and selecting Edit or simply double-clicking content in a GFX area.
+5. Edit individual elements in a video wall by clicking the play icon, or by right-clicking and selecting Edit or simply double-clicking content in a channel.

-6. A GFX area may occasionally be outside the editor, or two GFX channels might partly or fully overlap.
-If this happens, hold SHIFT down to reveal the GFX channel numbers behind the content and click Reveal to show a secondary view where all the GFX channels are stacked
+6. A channel may occasionally be outside the editor, or two channels might partly or fully overlap.
+If this happens, hold down SHIFT to reveal the channel numbers behind the content and click Reveal to show a secondary view where all the channels are stacked out: